FlowCrypt/flowcrypt-android/README.md

 ### Run independent tests

-Please use the following steps to run **the independent tests** locally:
+Please follow these steps to run **the independent tests** locally:

 1. Setup your device (virtual or physical) following the [device setup instructions](#device-setup-instructions).
 2. Run `../script/ci-instrumentation-tests-without-mailserver.sh 1 0` (where `1` is a `numShards` and `0` is a `shardIndex`).
 You can find more details if you read  the guide concerning AndroidX test libraries on [sharding tests](https://developer.android.com/training/testing/junit-runner#sharding-tests).
 It helps us run them in pieces on a few emulators at the same time to reduce runtime.

-Please use the following steps to run **tests that depend on an email** server locally:
+Please follow these steps to run **tests that depend on an email** server locally:

 1. Setup your device (virtual or physical) following the [device setup instructions](#device-setup-instructions).
-2. Run `./docker-mailserver/run_email_server.sh` and wait while the email server will be started.
+2. Run `./docker-mailserver/run_email_server.sh` and wait while the email server is started.
 3. Run `../script/ci-instrumentation-tests-with-mailserver.sh`.
 4. Run `./docker-mailserver/stop_email_server.sh` to stop the email server.

 Please follow these steps to run **all tests** locally:

 1. Setup your device (virtual or physical) following the [device setup instructions](#device-setup-instructions).
-2. Run `./docker-mailserver/run_email_server.sh` and wait while the email server will be started.
+2. Run `./docker-mailserver/run_email_server.sh` and wait while the email server is started.
 3. Run `./script/run-all-tests.sh` to execute all tests.
 4. Run `./docker-mailserver/stop_email_server.sh` to stop the email server.